-In developing the proposed action, two alternative configurations for the St Albans site were also considered.
+In developing the proposed action, two alternative configurations, Alternative 2 and Alternative 3, for the St. Albans site were also considered.
 The configurations altered the location of the various elements to accommodate either approximately 2,000 more or less inurnments.
-Because of the specific requirement for columbaria and consideration of other factors such as security, aesthetics and operation, the preferred alternative configuration was selected.
+Because of the specific requirement for columbaria and consideration of other factors such as security, aesthetics and operation, these alternatives were dismissed and the preferred alternative configuration was selected.